-The Information Commissioners Office (ICO) recently warned organisations that they should be doing everything they can to keep the personal data of customers safe, as more consumers become resigned to the fact that their private information is being collected by private firms.
+The Information Commissioners Office (ICO) has warned organisations that they should be doing everything they can to keep the personal customer data safe, as more consumers become resigned to the fact that their private information is being collected by private firms.

 A YouGov survey, which found 72% of British consumers are worried about personal data such as email, chat logs, files and pictures being accessed, prompted the ICO to tell businesses that ultimately it is their responsibility to ensure customer data is secure.

-With that in mind, security company Sophos shares its expertise on how businesses can fulfill their responsibility to protect their customers.
+With that in mind, security company Sophos shares its expertise on how businesses can fulfil their responsibility to protect their customers.

 1. Ensure you have effective endpoint, network and email protection that filters out spam, malware and dangerous file types.